2. tk Button

 Syntax: button_widget = tk.Button(parent, command=callback_function)

-Description: Specifies the function to be called when the button is clicked.
+Description: Specifies the function to call when the button is clicked.
+Do not include parentheses after the function name.

 Default: None